Alro Steel Foundation - Funder Overview

 Overview

 The Alro Steel Foundation was established in July 2005 as the philanthropic arm of Alro Steel Corporation, founded in 1948 by brothers Al Glick and Robert Glick.
 With assets exceeding $80 million, the foundation distributed $2,537,485 in grants during 2023 across 76 awards.
-The foundation focuses on supporting and enhancing youth programs, helping the underprivileged, improving children's health, and assisting with manufacturing education and training.
-Governed by the Glick family, the foundation has made transformational gifts in recent years, including an $8 million healthcare workforce initiative in Jackson, Michigan, and $100,000 to State Fair Community College's workforce training center.
+The foundation focuses on supporting and enhancing youth programmes, helping the underprivileged, improving children's health, and assisting with manufacturing education and training.
+Governed by the Glick family, the foundation has made transformational gifts in recent years, including an $8 million healthcare workforce initiative in Jackson, Michigan, and $100,000 to State Fair Community College's workforce training centre.
 The foundation is closely aligned with the Alvin L. Glick Foundation and shares similar philanthropic priorities rooted in the communities where Alro Steel operates.

 Funding Priorities